 However, there are plenty of reputable and science-backed resources available.

 Over the years, I have compiled a list of books that are tried-and-true based on my experience and speaking to other professionals.
 Here are my top 12 books to help you co-parent effectively.
 I encourage you to read through the list and choose the books that resonate with you and your circumstances the most.
 If you have any questions about co-parenting, please reach out.
-The team at the Law Office of Laurie M. Wasserman is here to help.
+The team at Wasserman Family Law is here to help.

 1. Dr. Gina’s Guide to a Kid-Friendly Divorce Written by Gina Santoro, Ph.D., N.C.S.P.
 Purchase on Amazon “Dr. Gina's Guide to a Kid-Friendly Divorce is the product of Dr. Santoro's experiences over the past 13 years working with hundreds of families in transition.
 This handbook provides a framework for parents to follow during the difficult process of separation and divorce.
 Included are some of the most common challenges families experience, how to manage them effectively, and information to guide decision-making during this critical time.
 Dr. Santoro's hope is to help guide families through the difficult journey of transition and to help co-parents reduce their conflict.
 Dr. Santoro is a licensed psychologist in private practice in Ellicott City, Maryland.”